 Jim joined the New Tech Network in 2011.
 Prior to joining the network Jim helped open a project-based elementary and middle school in Washington, DC, also serving as principal.
 Jim has also served as a high school social studies teacher and as special education teacher and transition coordinator.

 Jim graduated from Presbyterian College (1997) in Clinton, SC with a BA in history and a minor in education.
 Jim also holds a Master’s degree in Educational Leadership from The George Washington University (2005).

 Jude’s sixteen year career as a public school teacher established a solid foundation in teaching and learning, which grounds her work in school and district change.
-Since 2000 she has served as a founding member of the Change Leadership Group at Harvard Graduate School of Education (and is one of the co-authors of the Change Leadership Handbook); led an eight year professional development and coaching effort for districts and schools involved in a significant reform initiative in Washington State; and directed the leadership development work for school and central office leaders within Seattle Public Schools.
+Since 2000 she has served as a founding member of the Change Leadership Group at Harvard Graduate School of Education (and is one of the co-authors of the Change Leadership Handbook); led an 8-year professional development and coaching effort for districts and schools involved in a significant reform initiative in Washington State; and directed the leadership development work for school and central office leaders within Seattle Public Schools.

 Jude holds a B.A. in Elementary and Special Education, an M.Ed. in Special Education and a Ph.D.
 In Educational Systems and Leadership.